What does a Co-op share cost?

 Will I ever have to pay any special assessments?

 The Bylaws of the Cooperative and Articles of Incorporation do not authorize any assessment of any type to the shareholders for any reason whatsoever.

 How many shares are available?

-As of June 1, 2008, a total of 2158 shares have been sold.
+Approximately 2130 shares have been sold to date.
 Our goal to operate the mountain on a long-term basis is to sell 2500 shares, but the Cooperative is allowed to sell up to 3,000 shares.

 How many shareholders are there?

 There are currently just under 1800 individual shareholders.
 The maximum number of shareholders permitted under the Cooperative Bylaws is 2500.

 How well has the co-op managed the ski area?